Adding diversity details to my GMC Online account

-We’ll use the information we gather to identify any issues or trends so we can continue to make improvements for doctors across the UK.
+We’ll use the information we gather to identify any issues or trends so we can continue to help identify and address issues that some doctors may face.
 We’ll also analyse and report on statistical trends in medical education and practice.
-We'll anonymise any data we publish so individual doctors can’t be identified.
+Any data we publish will be anonymised so individual doctors can’t be identified.

 We’ve done several pieces of work using the data we already hold to address issues and make improvements for doctors across the UK: